 - Peel the onion, garlic, and ginger and chop them into a few pieces.
 Remove the stem and seeds from the chili pepper.

-- Add the onion, garlic, ginger, and chili pepper to a food processor or high-powered blender along with the canned tomatoes, and process/blend until smooth.
+- Add the onion, garlic, ginger, and chili pepper to a food processor or high-powered blender along with the canned tomatoes, ground coriander, turmeric, and cumin, and process/blend until smooth.

 - Add to a medium-sized saucepan and add the coconut milk and heat on high until boiling, then reduce the heat to medium-high to maintain a lively simmer for 10 minutes.